 - Write short emails – Use bullets, ask concise questions, keep it brief.
 The more you think, the more you write, the longer the sentences and paragraphs get, the more you digress, the less you make sense.
 Make sense?

 See if you can adopt a few or all of these simple habits, and you’ll see that they will make a difference in your productivity.
 What are your strategies for being productive?
 In a next blog post, I will talk about some of my favorite software tools for project management and productivity.
 Read also this article why you should hire a Virtual Assistant from the Philippines.
+This will make your daily tasks so might better to deal with.
 Have a fantastic day!